 But recent years have seen some health plans and subrogation vendors experiment with information technology and analytics to help improve the identification of claims with subrogation potential, reduce member abrasion across the subrogation process, and improve settlement rates.
-I recently presented a webinar in which I discussed ways that analytics and technology are heightening our expectations across three core steps of the post-payment healthcare subrogation process: case identification, investigation and resolution, and recovery.
 Should health plans expect more from their subrogation efforts?
 We think so and here’s why.

 1. Subrogation case identification

 Identifying cases with subrogation potential is a delicate balancing act.
 If too many cases are opened, the result will be excessive outreach to providers (e.g., for medical records) or members (e.g., for information about an accident that could be subrogatable).

 The more a health plan or its representatives reach out to providers and members for cases that don’t ultimately generate value (often referred to as false positives), the more those communities get frustrated with the health plan.
 Additionally, this creates inefficiency, costing the health plan time and money and generating no value from it.
 On the flip side, if too few cases are opened, then recovery opportunities are lost.